churlongo/TokenScope/README.md

 rest, which is a limit stated honestly rather than a risk hidden.

-**Confusion risk is a policy property.** TS004 fires on every HMAC token when
+**Confusion risk is a policy property.** TS004 fires on every HMAC token when the policy allows RSA, even a token that is otherwise clean.
+The rejected alternative was to fire only on tokens that look suspicious, but there is no per-token signal for this attack; the exposure is created by the verifier configuration, which the policy models.
+Flagging it uniformly is the honest choice.
+Run with an HMAC-only policy to remove the advisory when it does not apply to your deployment.

+**A fixed reference time, not the clock.** Reading the wall clock would make every audit non-reproducible and every committed run undiffable.
+The rejected alternative, reading `time.time()`, was set aside for a recorded `--now` with a fixed default.
+This is the single most important decision for using the tool in